YBRAIN/react-native-ble-quick-sdk/README.md

   Argument-2:  bleNamespace is your BLE device profile's namespace as per Bluetooth Developer Studio.

-  Argument-3:  bdsPrjRootPath is root folder of your Bluetooth Developer Studio (i.e. where your *.bds file resides).
+  Argument-3:  bdsPrjRootPath is root folder of your Bluetooth Developer Studio profile project (i.e. where your *.bds file resides).
 Please note that
 			   this is not the root path of your react native app project.

 * Note 2: